ciromattia/kcc/README.md

-  --coverfill           Center-crop only the cover to fill target device screen --forcecolor          Don't convert images to grayscale --forcepng            Create PNG files instead JPEG for black and white images --force-png-rgb       Force color images to be saved as PNG --pnglegacy           Use a more compatible 8 bit PNG instead of 4 bit.
+  --coverfill           Center-crop only the cover to fill target device screen --forcecolor          Don't convert images to grayscale --forcepng            Create PNG files instead JPEG for black and white images --webp                Replace JPG with lossy WEBP and PNG with lossless WEBP --force-png-rgb       Force color images to be saved as PNG --pnglegacy           Use a more compatible 8 bit PNG instead of 4 bit.
   --noquantize          Don't quantize PNG images to 16 colors